-Treasurer Josh Frydenberg is set to announce the contents of the annual federal budget on Tuesday next week, with big implications for economic recovery as Australia works to get back on its feet after a trying year.
+Treasurer Josh Frydenberg is set to announce the contents of the annual federal budget tonight.
+The contents are going to dominate the news cycle for the next week as they have big implications for our economic recovery, as Australia works to get back on its feet after a trying year.

 Regularly announced on an annual basis, the announcement comes just seven months after a special COVID-19 budget was presented in October.